trezzuri/erpnext-docs/docs/en/using-erpnext/articles/letter-head-in-the-report.md

 ![Letter Head](/files/using-print-format-1.png)

-If you are managing multiple companies in a single ERPNext account, then ensure that for each Company, default Letter Head is set in the Company master.
+If you are managing multiple companies in a single SOMA account, then ensure that for each Company, default Letter Head is set in the Company master.

-After updating Letter Head in the Company master, refresh your ERPNext account, and then check the print format of a report.
+After updating Letter Head in the Company master, refresh your SOMA account, and then check the print format of a report.